-The 28th Northedge Essay Competition is now open.
-Full details are available below.
+The 29th Northedge Essay Competition is now open.
+Details are available below.

-The extended deadline for submissions is Monday, 18 February 2013.
-Submissions and other enquiries should be sent via email to email@example.com.
+The deadline for submissions is Saturday, 1 February 2014.
+Submissions and other enquiries should be sent via email to firstname.lastname@example.org.

-Established in 1986 to commemorate the invaluable contribution of the late Professor F.S.
-Northedge to the creation of Millennium, the annual Northedge Essay Competition furthers a Millennium tradition of publishing well-argued student work in a journal open to new issues and innovative approaches to International Relations.
+The prize was established in 1986 to commemorate the invaluable contribution of the late Professor F.S.
+Northedge to the creation of Millennium.
+The annual Northedge Essay Competition furthers a Millennium tradition of publishing well-argued student work in a journal open to new issues and innovative approaches to International Relations.
 The winning essay is generally published in the first issue of each volume.

 Rosa Vasilaki, ‘Provincializing IR?
 Deadlocks and Prospects in Post-Western IR Theory’

 Anne Harrington de Santana, ‘The Strategy of Nonproliferation: Maintaining the Credibility of an Incredible Pledge to Disarm’